bharatchitara/speech-to-text/README.md

 # speech-to-text
-Python based speech to text module.
+A Python based speech to text convertion script.

 Model used: google speech API engine.